ocdian/projects/README.md

 	* An improved heatmap that took less time to load, was better for demonstrating the pandemic and allowed for vertical panning.
 	* A fixed search functionality that accepts the name of a country in any form (lowercase or uppercase) as long as its correct.
 	* Fixed table scrolling on small screens.
 * instaclone: an Instagram clone made with Laravel.
 A user can sign up, sign in, update his/her profile, post images and follow other users.
-This is my first back-end web project.
+This is my first back-end web project and an implementaion of [this tutorial](https://www.youtube.com/watch?v=ImtZ5yENzgE).
 * larticle: an example of CRUD (Create, Read, Update, Delete).
 This project includes an articles API built with Laravel, it allows a user to see all existing articles in the database, edit/delete an existing article and add articles.
 This project also includes a front-end interface built with Vue.js that interacts with the API.
+This is an implementation of [this tutorial](https://www.youtube.com/watch?v=DJ6PD_jBtU0).